Nottingham Country Municipal Utility District (NCMUD) District Overview

 Wastewater Treatment Plant

-Emergency Power during CenterPoint Outages
+Emergency Power During CenterPoint Outages

 Hurricane Harvey Flooding and Mitigation Projects

-Wastewater (Sewage) Collection System
+Wastewater Collection System

-All of the gravity sanitary sewer lines are collected to a lift station located on the WWTP site which pumps the wastewater into the headworks of the WWTP.
+All the gravity sanitary sewer lines are collected to a lift station located on the WWTP site which pumps the wastewater into the headworks of the WWTP.
 The onsite lift station has a permanent onsite emergency power generator which serves the entire WWTP to continue operation during a CenterPoint power outage.

 Sanitary Sewer Preventive Maintenance Program

-NCMUD is currently in the 13th year of the preventative maintenance program.
-As would be expected, the number of repairs required has been reduced for each subsequent 5 year cycle.
+NCMUD is currently in the 15th year of the Sanitary Sewer Preventive Maintenance Program.
+As would be expected, the number of repairs required has been reduced for each subsequent 5-year cycle.

 Reuse of Treated Wastewater Effluent